EddieTheCubeHead/TerraformingMarsCompanionApp/README.md

 assignment is returned.

 At the moment the are no plans to release the app in any way or form, only share with some friends after it is ready.

+Note about comments and documentation: Most of the documentations, commit messages and comments are Finnish right now, because the course for which this project will be submitted as practice assignment is in Finnish.
+After the assignment is done, comments and documentation should get translated into english.